-The ability of your product-centric company to grow and scale is directly dependent on the infrastructure you have in place to support that growth.
+The ability of your product development business to grow and scale is directly dependent on the infrastructure you have in place to support that growth.

-The startup phase of a company is an exciting time, especially when you begin to get traction and develop a loyal following for the product you are so passionate about creating.
-Many companies skip over the typical “growing pains” in those first few years because they are running on sheer adrenaline, making the most of the resources they have, and solving problems on an ad-hoc basis so that they can keep moving forward.
+The startup phase of your company was an exciting time, especially when you began to get traction and developed a loyal following for the product you are so passionate about creating.
+Many companies skip over the typical “growing pains” during those first few years because they are running on sheer adrenaline, making the most of the resources they have, and solving problems on an ad-hoc basis so that they can keep moving forward.

 However, as the business grows, there comes a point when the growth of the company outpaces the build-as-you-go infrastructure and cracks start to appear.
 The sales team is still flying, but ‘us’ vs. ‘them’ issues start to develop because what they promised the customer is not being delivered by operations.
 Custom orders that were easy in early days now are getting delayed in bottlenecks, customer issues are dropping in the gap leading to both up-happy customers and friction within your team, and planning and forecasting become more guess work that numbers based.

 At this point, the CEO finds themselves walking a knife’s edge between functional and falling apart daily with the business, which creates a huge amount of pressure when trying to guide the company and maintain the desired growth trajectory.

 While the clients we work with and the projects we face vary greatly, the underlying challenges tend to be similar.
 Over time, we have developed our own standard, time tested process with our approach to new projects which works to address the concerns of our clients.

 A Simple Process, Generating Big Results

 Based upon this clarified (or newly defined) vision, we will move on to clarify your marketing strategy, your long-term picture, your 1-Year Plan and your priorities for the next 90 days.

 Then, on an annual basis, we will meet for two days to work on the health of the team, update the vision, and plan for the next year and next quarter.